APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/README.md

 ## Source Data

+A total of 14 studies (Secondary - 11; Primary - 3) were to be mapped.

 ### Secondary data
 To ensure the diversity of tools mapped, the selection of secondary datasets from the 17 articles to be mapped to the staging database was based on the mental health assessment tools used as below: